Ultraman Nexus (character): Jun Himeya

 Jun Himeya (姫矢 准, Himeya Jun) is the second Deunamist, first appeared in episode 1 to 24 before reappearing in the finale.

-He as a serious, somewhat brooding individual, not given to trusting institutions such as the Night Raiders.
+He was a serious, somewhat brooding individual, not given to trusting institutions such as the Night Raiders.
 He eventually struck up some sort of kinship with Komon, rescuing him from danger a few times.
 Himeya was a photojournalist, specializing in war photos.
 During one assignment (presumably somewhere in Southeast Asia), he was injured and subsequently treated by an orphan named Sera. tragically, Sera was caught up in armed conflict, and was killed as she rushed towards Himeya.
 A distraught Himeya returned; ironically, he became famous for the collection of pictures he took.
 Sometime after, Himeya encountered the Light.
 Trying to make up for what he was unable to do in the past, Himeya used the power of the Light to protect humanity and battle the Space Beasts, sacrificing everything within battle.
 After a climactic battle with Dark Mephisto, Himeya is presumed to have died; at the end of the series, the viewer learns that Himeya had survived, very much alive and well.

 Jun Himeya was portrayed by Yusuke Kirishima (桐島 優介, Kirishima Yusuke).
 While planning, the crew also thought up of mature side for the characters.
 One such example was Jun Himeya, who they thought up of using the Devilman concept by having the character drunk with power and somewhat having internal conflicts with himself.
 This darker concept been had long planned but was forced to be scrapped due to the events of September 11 attacks and instead created a milder storyline which came into realization as Ultraman: The Next.